-The following IASB Standards and Interpretations have been issued but are not yet effective and have not been early adopted by the Group consolidated financial statement.
+The following IFRS and Interpretations have been issued but are not yet effective and have not been early adopted by the Group.
 The Group intends to adopt them when they become effective.

-IFRS 9 Financial Instruments
+IFRS 9 'Financial Instruments':

 The IASB issued IFRS 9 - Financial Instruments in its final form in July 2014 and is effective for annual periods beginning on or after 1 January 2018 with a permission to early adopt.
-IFRS 9 sets out the requirements for recognizing and measuring financial assets, financial liabilities and some contracts to buy or sell non-financial assets.
+IFRS 9 sets out the requirements for recognizing and measuring financial assets, financial liabilities and some contracts to buy or sell non- financial assets.
 This standard replaces IAS 39 Financial Instruments: Recognition and Measurement.
 The adoption of this standard will have an effect on the classification and measurement of Group's financial assets but is not expected to have a significant impact on the classification and measurement of financial liabilities.
-The Group is in the process of quantifying the impact of this standard on the Group's financial statements, when adopted.
+The Group is in the process of quantifying the impact of this standard on the Group's consolidated financial statements, when adopted.

-IFRS 15 Revenue from Contracts with Customers (effective for financial years beginning on or after 1 July 2017)
+IFRS 15 Revenue from Contracts with Customers:

 IFRS 15 was issued by IASB on 28 May 2014 is effective for annual periods beginning on or after 1 January 2017.
-IFRS 15 supersedes IAS 11 - Construction Contracts and IAS 18 - Revenue along with related IFRIC 13, IFRIC 15, IFRIC 18 and SIC 31 from the effective date.
+IFRS 15 supersedes IAS 11 - Construction Contracts and IAS 18 - Revenue along with related IFRIC 13, IFRIC 18 and SIC 31 from the effective date.
 This new standard would remove inconsistencies and weaknesses in previous revenue recognition requirements, provide a more robust framework for addressing revenue issues and improve comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets.
-The Group is in the process of evaluating the effect of IFRS 15 on the Group and do not expect any significant impact on adoption of this standard.
+The Group is in the process of evaluating.